vitabaks/docs/docs/management/upgrades.md

     - Wait until the PostgreSQL replica is synchronized (max wait time: 2 minutes)
     - Drop a table "test_replication"
     - Print the result of checking the number of records
     - if the number of rows match, print info message: "The PostgreSQL replication is OK.
-The number of records in the 'test_replication' table the same as the primary."
+The number of records in the 'test_replication' table is the same as on the primary."
     - if the number of rows does not match, print error message: "The number of records in the 'test_replication' table does not match the primary.
 Please check the replication status and PostgreSQL logs."
 - **Perform Post-Upgrade tasks**
   - **Perform tasks for blue-green upgrade method**
-    - *Note: If the `pg_upgrade_logical` playbook is used*
+    - *Note: If the `pg_logical_upgrade.yml` playbook is used*
     - Reset the wal_keep_segments/wal_keep_size parameter to original state on the source primary
   - **Ensure the current data directory is the new data directory**
     - Notes: to prevent deletion the old directory if it is used